cve-earth/.github/profile/README.md

 - Educate and encourage the public/audit firms/corporations to submit actionable, impactful & specific EVDs
 - Track and record EVD resolutions

+## Let's talk

+If you want to join or contribute to this project or have ideas you want to share then please [join this discussion](https://github.com/orgs/cve-earth/discussions/1)

 [^1]: CVE description copyright © 2021, [The MITRE Corporation](https://cve.mitre.org/about/termsofuse.html)